Agatha Christie’s Evil Under the Sun-1982

 The real threats are the peril and drama associated with the events on the flight.

-A sick kid (Linda Blair) must reach land quickly so that she can be provided medical assistance while a crack in the airplane ceiling could burst at any moment killing everyone on board.
+A sick kid (Linda Blair) must reach land quickly so that she can be provided medical assistance, while a crack in the airplane’s ceiling could burst at any moment, killing everyone on board.

-Advisable is to not look too deeply into the stereotypes and contrived setups or this will ruin the fun.
+It is advisable not to look too deeply into the stereotypes and contrived setups, or this will ruin the fun.
 Instead, hop aboard and enjoy the bumpy flight from the comfy cushions of your living room with the assurance that you will land safe and sound.

 Airport-1970